Essential Tips for Cuba Travel

 8. Explore Outside of Havana Cuba:

 My time in Cuba was a breath of fresh air.
 The people are genuinely welcoming and happy.
 They welcome conversation, even with language barriers.
-Buildings, streets and cars were rustic, but polished and traditional.
-Each morning, we opened our patio door and truly indulged in the Cuban atmosphere.
-From the sounds of music bumping from nearby apartments, kids playing in the streets, or our view of the neighborhood pigeon keeper, we soaked up every moment.
+Buildings, streets, and cars were rustic but polished and traditional.
+We opened our patio door each morning and truly indulged in the Cuban atmosphere.
+We soaked up every moment from the sounds of music bumping from nearby apartments, kids playing in the streets, or our view of the neighborhood pigeon keeper.